 - Apply the formula: Average consumption (W) = battery energy (Wh) / usage time (h)

-Calculate the useful energy of the External Battery
+Calculate the usable energy of the external battery

-- DC or USB-C PD external battery: Useful energy = External battery energy x 0.7225
+- External DC or USB-C PD battery: Usable energy = External battery energy x 0.7225

 - Laptop battery removed:

-- Duration of use (h) = useful energy (Wh) / average consumption (W)
+- Usage time (h) = useful energy (Wh) / average consumption (W)

-- Recharge the battery with the laptop turned off:
+- Recharging the battery with the laptop turned off:

 - Number of charges = useful energy (Wh) / PC battery energy (Wh)